oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud300.md

 3. ICS Monitoring User Interface
 Let’s start by logging into the Oracle Cloud account and explore the Services Dashboard

-## Login and Explore the Oracle Cloud Dashboard
+## Explore the Oracle Cloud Dashboard

 ### **STEP 1**: Login to your Oracle Cloud account